DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 We will provide three baselines:
 - SED baseline
 - baseline with pre-embeddings
-- baseline using Audioset data
+- baseline using Audioset data (real strong-label data)

 For now, only the SED baseline is available.